cchitsiang/awesome-stars/topics.md

 - [telekits/teleapi](https://github.com/telekits/teleapi) - 🚀 The useful library to simplify your work with Telegram Bot API
 - [fastly/pushpin](https://github.com/fastly/pushpin) - A proxy server for adding push to your API, used at the core of Fastly's Fanout service
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
-- [iridakos/duckrails](https://github.com/iridakos/duckrails) - Development tool to mock API endpoints quickly and easily (docker image available)
+- [iridakos/duckrails](https://github.com/iridakos/duckrails) - Development tool to mock API endpoints quickly and easily - NOT MAINTAINED
 - [star7th/showdoc](https://github.com/star7th/showdoc) - ShowDoc is a tool greatly applicable for an IT team to share documents online一个非常适合IT团队的在线API文档、技术文档工具
 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - The complete load testing platform.
 Everything you need for production-grade load tests.
 Serverless & distributed.
 Load test with Playwright.
 Load test HTTP APIs, GraphQL, WebSocket, and more.
 Use any
 - [unicodeveloper/laravel-hackathon-starter](https://github.com/unicodeveloper/laravel-hackathon-starter) - :computer: :octocat: A hackathon/MVP boilerplate for laravel web applications.
 Start your hackathons without hassle.